Top universities in Ireland 2021 | Top Universities

 University College Dublin

-The school earns one of Ireland’s best scores in the academic reputation indicator, beaten only by Trinity College Dublin.
-UCD’s flexible curriculum and research-led learning taught by top academic staff mean that students graduate with an internationally accredited degree from a university in the top one percent worldwide.
+The school earns one of Ireland’s best scores for academic reputation, beaten by only one other university while also ranking 162nd in the world for this indicator.
+University College Dublin’s flexible curriculum and research-led learning taught by top academic staff mean that students graduate with an internationally accredited degree from a university which is within the top one percent of institutions worldwide.

 1. Trinity College Dublin (TCD)